chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 You should obtain a value for the overall diffusion coefficient of about 3.26e-5 cm/s.

 If you now do the same using a sample from z=0 A, you will see that although the ACF decays quickly, it bounces back up with a much more slowly decaying tail.
-These means that our method of only integrating up until 0.01*variance is no longer applicable.
+These means that our method of only integrating up until 0.01*variance is no longer proper.
 We instead need to integrate up until about 50 ps, given that the ACF decays roughly to zero by this time (50/0.02=2500, so we use 2500 samples):
->./ACF_calc.x -f ../../md_output/dist_0.0/prod_dist.dat -s 50000 -n 2500 -d 0.02 -c 0.01 -o acf_plot.dat
+>./ACF_calc.x -f ../../md_output/dist_0.0/prod_dist.dat -s 50000 -n 2500 -d 0.02 -o acf_plot.dat

 ![Alt text](/windows/wham_run/diffusion/acf_compare.png?raw=true "Autocorrelation plots")

-For methanol at least, the transition between using the cut-off method to using 50 ps occurs at z=8 A.
+For methanol at least, the transition between using the cut-off method to using 50 ps integration window occurs at z=8 A.

 You can use the following scripts to automate these calculations, please examine each so you know what they are doing and check that file paths are correct: